-"Doesn't iOS already support shared albums?" you might be asking.
+"Didn't iOS already support shared albums?" you might be asking.
 And indeed it does.
 But iCloud Shared Photo Library handles things differently, looking to take the work out of managing and uploading folders into that shared library.
 Plus, the people you're sharing with have equal powers to you, with the ability to add, delete and even edit photos that are being shared.

 How to Set Up an iCloud Shared Photo Library